PupilTong/CS611/TerminalUIEngine/readme.md

 (color doesn't show)

-**Every element in that block will be copied on iterating**
+**Every element in that block will be copied on iterating** (This is also an example for Nested loop)
 * `elements = {"element0","element1","element2" }`
 * `property1 = "this is a string property"`
 * `color = "green"`